 In a Relevé in Second Position, keeping arms en avant enhances balance and poise.
 Start with feet apart at hip-width, and rise onto the balls of your feet while extending your arms forward.

-Arms en avant help maintain proper posture, allowing for graceful transitions back one leg over during the relevé.
+Arms en avant help maintain proper posture, allowing for graceful transitions when one leg is over the other during the relevé.
 This combination builds calf strength and improves coordination and balance.

 Sauté in Third Position

-A Sauté is a simple jump starting from a plié, simple jumps emphasizing coordination and leg strength.
-Begin in the Third Position with just one arm or foot in front of the other, bend your knees into a plié, and spring into the air.
+A Sauté is a simple jump starting from a plié, with simple jumps that emphasize coordination and leg strength.
+Begin in the Third Position with one arm or foot in front of the other.
+Bend your knees into a plié and spring into the air.

-Raising arms en haut enhances the aesthetic of the jump and promotes good posture.
-Integrating arm positions with leg movements enables full body strength and balance in the sauté.
+Raising your arms high enhances the aesthetic of the jump and promotes good posture.
+Integrating arm positions with leg movements enables full-body strength and balance in the sauté.

 Fun Ways to Practice Ballet Moves